2004–05 Wolverhampton Wanderers F.C. season

 The 2004-05 season was the 106th season of competitive league football in the history of English football club Wolverhampton Wanderers.
 They played the season in the 2nd tier of the English football system, the Football League Championship, after having suffered relegation from the Premier League during the previous campaign.

 Season summary

 Despite hopes for an immediate return to the top flight, their 2004–05 Championship campaign began dismally, and at one point the side sunk as low as 19th place.
 Following a 0–1 defeat at Gillingham, a side Wolves had beaten 6–0 just 18 months previous, Jones was sacked at the beginning of November.

 Another former England coach was hired the following month, as Glenn Hoddle was appointed on a rolling one-year contract.
 Under Hoddle, Wolves lost only one of their final 24 league games, but drew 15 to finish ninth in the final table – not enough to qualify for the play-offs.

 Results

-Pre season
+Preseason

 Pre season began on 5 July with training based at the National Sports Centre at Lilleshall, before the squad flew to Tromsø, Norway to begin a three-match tour (16–22 July).